-Once you start to cram your gear into a kayak’s storage spaces, it always seems to fill up faster than you expect.
+Once you start to cram your hunting gear into a kayak’s onboard storage spaces, it always seems to fill up faster than you expect.

 If possible, choose a boat with a dedicated storage area accessible from the cockpit to keep the essentials that you want access to while you paddle.

-Check your boat’s load capacity on its specifications page.
+Check your hunting kayak’s weight capacity on its specifications page.
 This refers to how much the boat can safely carry while maintaining stability and speed.
 Overloading a boat can make it unwieldy and susceptible to capsize or taking on water.